Latent protein trees: Spike-in data

-Figure~\ref{fg:spikein_ref_est} shows the summary of the estimated latent protein profiles scaled between 0 and 1.
-Each circle represents a replicate, solid lines are averages across replicates and dashed lines represent the scaled ground truth \citep[see][]{mueller07a}.
-Summaries were computed using medians and credible intervals were omitted for clarity. \modded{Summaries with credible intervals are available as \ref{sc:suppc}}.
-Compared to the ground truth, our model does a pretty good job at capturing the underlying profiles of all 6 proteins of interest despite of the large amount of missing values and unannotated IGs used.
+Figure \ref{fgspikeinrefest}(a) shows the summary of the estimated latent protein profiles.
+Each circle represents a replicate, solid lines are averages across replicates and dashed lines represent the ground truth [see \citet{mueller07a}].
+Summaries were computed using medians and credible intervals were omitted for clarity.
+Summaries with credible intervals are available as the supplementary material [\citet{Henetal13N3}].
+Compared to the ground truth, our model does a pretty good job at capturing the underlying profiles of all 6 proteins of interest despite the large amount of missing values and unannotated IGs used.

-\modded{Availability of the true protein profiles allows us to quantitatively evaluate how accurate is our model at estimating the protein profiles.
-We compare four different models: (i) the model for protein quantitation described in \citet{karpievitch09} where we have used protein concentrations as grouping variable (karp09) and three variants of our model, (ii) full \iid latent proteins, meaning no tree structure prior; (iii) independent gamma distributions and diagonal $\bPhi$, assumes no correlation due to replicates and (iv) inverse Wishart prior for $\bPhi$ with scale matrix as already described}.
+Availability of the true protein profiles allows us to quantitatively evaluate how accurate our model is at estimating the protein profiles.
+We compare four different models: (i) the model for protein quantitation described in \citet{karpievitch09} where we have used protein concentrations as a grouping variable (Karp09) and three variants of our model, (ii) full i.i.d. latent proteins, meaning no tree structure prior; (iii) independent gamma distributions and diagonal $\bPhi$, assumes no correlation due to replicates and (iv) inverse Wishart prior for $\bPhi$ with scale matrix as already described.
 Results of model (iii) also appear in \citet{henao12a}.
-Although the three models produce profiles similar to those shown in Figure~\ref{fg:spikein_ref_est}, there are small differences.
-Table~\ref{tb:spikein_mse} indicates that in terms of {\sc mse}, {\sc mae} and {\sc mab} the summaries of the model with the inverse Wishart prior are more accurate compared to the other models that do not account for correlation across samples. \modded{Although there is not an interpretable covariance structure in the true protein profiles, they are certainly correlated which explains why the two models with tree structure prior outperform the full \iid models (i and ii).
-Besides, the model estimates with inverse Wishart prior are slightly better because the prior accounts for the sample correlation resulting from having replicates in the experiment.}
+Although the three factor models [(ii)--(iv)] produce profiles similar to those shown in Figure~\ref{fgspikeinrefest}(a), there are small differences.
+Table \ref {tbspikeinmse} indicates that in terms of \textsc{mse}, \textsc{mae} and \textsc{mab}, the results of the model with the inverse Wishart prior (iv) are most accurate.
+Although the covariance structure in the true protein profiles is not interpretable in this experiment, they are correlated, which explains why the two models with tree structure prior [(iii) and (iv)] outperform the full i.i.d. models [(i)~and (ii)].
+Additionally, the inverse Wishart prior in model (iv) is improved over model (iii) because the prior accounts for the sample correlation resulting from having replicates in the experiment.